commercial buildingsVOC Testing

 Printers and Other Office Equipment Suspected of Contributing to Air Quality Problems in Commercial Buildings.

 Printers are a common source of ozone and ultra fine particles in offices.
 Ultrafine particles and ozone can cause indoor air quality problems and health complaints.
-We have done inspections in Palm Beach and Broward County commercial buildings including a military contractors building in the Ft Lauderdale area, and a Town Hall building near Boynton Beach where we suspected such was occurring based on detecting ozone odors near printers.
+We have done inspections in Palm Beach and Broward County commercial buildings including a military contractors building in the Ft Lauderdale area.
+We also did one in a Town Hall building near Boynton Beach.
+In some of the above cases ozone odors were elevated and it was suspected that the printers were releasing too much ozone into the air.
+Such was deduced based on detecting ozone odors near printers.

 Call Us We Can Help